Written by Tomas Meskauskas

-What is Thinkpoint and how to remove it?
+What is ThinkPoint and how to remove it?

-This unwanted program will try to fool you into buying it.
-This software uses various ways to do so.
-It uses fake virus scan and displays fake alerts that your computer is infected.
-After the fake security scan, this rogue program will say that C:\Program Files\Messenger\msmsgs.exe is infected.
-Then you will be asked to reboot your computer.
-This program is capable of blocking execution of legitimate Windows programs, which makes the removal process of it more complicated.
-Its important to understand that Thinkpoint is a rogue program which shouldn't be trusted.
-When installed on your computer this bogus program will imitate a computer security scan and will try to trick you into thinking that your PC is infected with critical risk security threats.Fake security alerts could look something like this:
+This unwanted program will try to fool you into buying it and the software employs various methods in which to do so.
+It uses a fake virus scan and displays fake alerts indicating that your computer is infected.
+After the fake security scan, the rogue program will notify you that C:\Program Files\Messenger\msmsgs.exe is infected.
+You will then be asked to reboot your computer.
+This program is capable of blocking execution of legitimate Windows programs, thus making its removal more complicated.
+It is important to understand that ThinkPoint is a rogue program that should not be trusted.
+When installed on your computer, this bogus program will imitate a computer security scan and will attempt to trick you into believing that your PC is infected with critical risk security threats.
+Examples of fake security alerts might look like this:

 “Microsoft Security Essentials detected potential threats that might compromise your privacy or damage your computer.
-Your access to these items may be suspended until you take an action.”
+Your access to these items may be suspended until you take action.”

 “Unable to remove threat.
-Click "Scan online" to remove this threat” or “The application iexplore.exe was launched successfully but it was forced to shut down due to security reasons.
-This happened because the application was infected by a malicious program which might pose a threat for the OS.
-It is highly recommended to install the necessary heuristic module and perform a full scan of your computer to exterminate malicious programs from it."
+Click ‘Scan online’ to remove this threat” or “The application iexplore.exe was launched successfully but was forced to shut down due to security reasons.
+This happened because the application was infected by a malicious program that might pose a threat to the OS.
+It is highly recommended that you install the necessary heuristic module and perform a full scan of your computer to exterminate malicious programs.”

-Mostly Thinkpoint is spread through e-mail phishing and p2p downloads.
-Don't buy this program, it's a scam.
-Internet criminals created this program to scare you into thinking that your computer is highly infected with spyware.
-This is done to sell you the licence for Thinkpoint, this program states that it could remove the detected security issues if you would pay for it's licence.
-Don't trust Thinkipoint, this is a rogue program which doesn't actually scan your computer.
-This program detects non-existent spyware and malware on your computer and then forces you into buying it to remove them.
-To further scare you into believing that your PC is at risk your desktop will be flooded with security warning messages stating that viruses are trying to attack your computer.
-Ignore all the security scans and warning messages, Thinkpoint is a scam that should be removed from your computer.
-Use the provided information to get rid of this bogus program.
-Screenshot of a fake antivirus program "Thinkpoint":
+ThinkPoint is mostly propagated via e-mail phishing and p2p downloads.
+Do not buy this program, it is a scam.
+Internet criminals created this program to scare you into believing that your computer is highly infected with spyware in an attempt to sell you the ThinkPoint license.
+The program states that it could remove the detected security issues if you pay for the license.
+Do not trust ThinkPoint.
+It is a rogue program that does not actually scan your computer, but ‘detects’ non-existent spyware and malware on your computer and then encourages you to purchase the program to remove these supposed threats.
+To further scare you into believing that your PC is at risk, your desktop will be flooded with security warning messages stating that viruses are trying to attack your computer.
+Ignore all ThinkPoint security scans and warning messages.
+ThinkPoint is a scam that should be removed from your computer.
+Use the information provided to remove this bogus program.
+Screenshot of a fake antivirus program "ThinkPoint":

-Some malicious software modifies browser settings and disables downloads of spyware and virus removing software.
-If you have problems downloading anti-spyware software with Internet Explorer, try downloading with Chrome, FireFox, Opera, etc.
+Some malicious software modifies browser settings and disables downloads of spyware and virus removal software.
+If you have problems downloading anti-spyware software with Internet Explorer, try downloading with an alternative browser, such as Chrome, Firefox, Opera, etc.